 Benchmarking is the enduring comparison of processes, to close the gap to the best-performing entity systematically [2].
-So the task is to define "best performing" and quantify a value to be compared to.
+So, the task is to define "best performing" and quantify a value to be compared to.
 One possibility is to work with quantiles and compare the existing values with the 1% or 10% quantile.
 However, it can also be decided to compare the energy demand of a building complying with the latest building code and to the average [3].

 There is criticism about the efficiency of asset-based EPC, pointing to prebound and rebound effects.
 It was found that 'there is very little difference in actual average consumption for households across the EPC spectrum' [4].
-Based on the results in [4], the Energy Performance Gap (EPG) - i.e., the deviation between the predicted energy consumption during the design stage of a building and the measured consumption during the actual operation- was inversely correlated with energy efficiency.
-More specifically, higher energy use (or higher EPG) was associated with energy-efficient buildings while inefficient buildings presented lower energy use (lower EPG).
+Based on the results iof 'The Energy Performance Gap (EPG)' [4], the Energy Performance Gap (EPG) - i.e., the deviation between the predicted energy consumption during the design stage of a building and the measured consumption during the actual operation- was inversely correlated with energy efficiency.
+More specifically, higher energy use (or higher EPG) was associated with energy-efficient buildings, while inefficient buildings presented lower energy use (lower EPG).
 The main factor that causes these discrepancies has been identified as the occupant's behaviour which plays a determining role in the building's actual consumption.
+Many studies have identifed 'rebound' effects, where a lower effective price of heating encourages increased energy use by the occupants.